-All seats face forward and have aisle access, except for the window seats (where you have to climb over the legs of your neighbour to reach the aisle).
-Paired seats are staggered by a couple of inches (cm), which, together with a small partition, adds some privacy while allowing enough interaction when you are travelling with a companion.
+All seats face forward and have aisle access, except for the window seats (where you have to climb over the legs of your neighbor to reach the aisle).
+Paired seats are staggered by a couple of inches (cm), which, together with a small partition, adds some privacy while allowing enough interaction when you are traveling with a companion.

-This is the same Business Class layout which you find on other airlines, such as KLM’s B777, United Airlines’ B787s, and Qatar Airlines’ A330s.
+This is the same Business Class layout that you find on other airlines, such as KLM’s B777, United Airlines’ B787s, and Qatar Airlines’ A330s.

 B787 Business Class Seat Review